FloorWieringa/Individueel-Project-Sogyo/README.md

 -

 ## Authors and acknowledgment
 The story design is by Escape This Podcast, who can be found here: https://www.escapethispodcast.com/.
-Much thanks to them for letting me use their story.
+Much thanks to them for letting me use their story!

 The graphic for the main part of the room was made by Connie Sinteur.

-## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.